Skip to main content

 The Right to Equality, enshrined as a fundamental right in the Indian Constitution, plays a crucial role in building a just and equitable society.
 The provisions under this right collectively form the bedrock upon which the edifice of Indian democracy is built.
 This article of NEXT IAS delves into the nuances of provisions related to the Right to Equality, their meaning, significance, exceptions, and more.

-The Right to Equality in the Indian Constitution is a fundamental human right that signifies that all people should be treated equally and without discrimination.
+The Right to Equality, means as defined in the Indian Constitution, is a fundamental human right that signifies that all people should be treated equally and without discrimination.
 This principle is foundational to human rights law and is enshrined in various international treaties and national constitutions around the world.
 The essence of this right is to ensure that no individual or group is denied societal opportunities or privileges that are available to others based on arbitrary criteria such as race, gender, age, sexual orientation, nationality, religion, or any other status.

 The Right to Equality is a Fundamental Right enshrined in the Constitution of India.
 The detailed provisions related to the Right to Equality contained in Articles 14 to 18 of the Constitution form the cornerstone of justice and fairness in society.
 Together they ensure that everyone is treated equally before the law, given equal opportunities in certain matters, and is not discriminated against on grounds such as religion, race, caste, sex, or place of birth, etc.